 Thus, “even if a ban on endorsements saves a political party from pursuing self-destructive acts, that would not justify a state substituting its judgment for that of the party.”

-Law found not narrowly tailored
+Regulations were not narrowly tailored

 After rejecting the ban on endorsements, the Court addressed California’s attempted regulation of party internal affairs.
 Because the state provision implicated First Amendment associational rights, Marshall held that if the provision were to survive, it must withstand strict scrutiny.